ImageNet: ImageNet-1K

-There are various subsets of the ImageNet dataset used in various context.
-One of the most highly used subset of ImageNet is the "ImageNet Large Scale Visual Recognition Challenge (ILSVRC) 2012-2017 image classification and localization dataset".
+There are various subsets of the ImageNet dataset used in various context, sometimes referred to as "versions".

+One of the most highly used subsets of ImageNet is the "ImageNet Large Scale Visual Recognition Challenge (ILSVRC) 2012–2017 image classification and localization dataset".
 This is also referred to in the research literature as ImageNet-1K or ILSVRC2017, reflecting the original ILSVRC challenge that involved 1,000 classes.
 ImageNet-1K contains 1,281,167 training images, 50,000 validation images and 100,000 test images.
-The full original dataset is referred to as ImageNet-21K.
-ImageNet-21k contains 14,197,122 images divided into 21,841 classes.
-Some papers round this up and name it ImageNet-22k.